claudia1505/JavaScript-Senac/README.md

 # javascript
-atividades desenvolvidas no curso de informática do Senac
+Atividades desenvolvidas no curso de informática do Senac